Mississippi Weed Laws

 Number of Licenses

-There will be two taxes associated with the sale of medical cannabis.
+There will be two taxes associated with the sale of medical marijuana.
 Applicants will be required to obtain applicable tax permits as part of the application process.

-- Licensed cultivators will charge a 5% excise tax to licensed dispensaries at the time dispensaries purchase medical cannabis from the cultivator.
+- Licensed cultivators will charge a 5% excise tax to licensed dispensaries at the time dispensaries purchase medical marijuana from the cultivator.

 - Excise tax is due if the cultivator sells to a processing facility.